 You should create a checklist and a schedule, which should cover:

 Note all safety concerns and arrange remedial actions.
-Where these cannot be carried out straight away, it may be necessary to cordon off the aisle or section.
+Where these cannot be carried out straight away, offload the racking to prevent any potential further damage, such a buckling and it may be necessary to cordon off the aisle or section.

 Something that looks superficial could be more severe than it seems.
 The integrity of the whole system involves all components working together in harmony to support large volumes and weights of materials, goods, and equipment.